 Education, Training, & Certification

-Training or education in animal behavior or science is very beneficial to a successful career as an animal cop.
-A bachelor's degree in criminal justice or a four-year degree in criminology may also be helpful.
-In any case, a high school diploma or the equivalent will be necessary.
+- Education: Training or education in animal behavior or science is beneficial to a successful career as an animal cop.
+A bachelor's degree in criminal justice or a four-year degree in criminology is also helpful.
+A high school diploma or the equivalent is necessary.

-- Police academy: Animal cops with full police powers will be required to attend a police academy and become certified officers.
+- Police academy: Animal cops with full police powers are required to attend a police academy and become certified officers.

-- NACA and NACHO training and certification: All HLEOs, including non-sworn animal control officers, must receive specialized training for job tasks specific to their field.
+- Certification: All HLEOs, including non-sworn animal control officers, must receive specialized training for job tasks specific to their field.
 The National Animal Care & Control Association (NACA) provides certification as an animal control officer.
-The NACA and Code 3 Associates have partnered up to create the National Animal Control and Humane Officer (NACHO) Academy, which provides more training and certification in animal care and animal cruelty investigation.
+The NACA and Code 3 Associates have partnered to create the National Animal Control and Humane Officer (NACHO) Academy, which provides training and certification in animal care and animal cruelty investigation.

-HLEOs will also likely need to undergo a thorough background check.
+HLEOs will likely need to undergo a thorough background check.

 Humane Law Enforcement Officer Skills & Competencies